Vexxy/cwplugins/plugins/readme.md

-# How to install
+# How to Install

-Just copy these folders to /gamemodes/[schema]/plugins/
+Just copy your intended plugin folder to /gamemodes/[schema]/plugins/

-Replace [schema] with your schema, ie. cwhl2rp
+Replace [schema] with your schema, ie. cwhl2rp.

+The list of plugins and their compatible schemas are on the last page.